-- Accounting investigation of a trust or will accounting proceedings to challenge or defend the management of an estate or trust.
+- Accounting investigation of a trust or will account proceedings to challenge or defend the management of an estate or trust.

 About the Website of The Christine Thea Rubinstein Law Firm and the legal information on the screen above: We hope you find this information useful and informative, but it is not the same as legal counsel.
 A free website is ultimately worth everything it costs you; you rely on it at your own risk.
 This website and any other website on this legal topic does not substitute real legal advice, face to face with an attorney.
 Good legal advice includes a review of all of the facts of your situation, including many that may at first glance seem to you not to matter.
 The plan it generates is sensitive to your goals and wishes while taking into account a whole panoply of laws, rules and practices, many not published online.
 Speak with an attorney today to help resolve any legal issues that you and your family may be facing.